 - If you are able to pick your pet up early, ask politely if your pet can have his surgery performed first.
 There is no point in asking this unless you are able to pick your dog up early.
 But if you are like me and work from home, or if you plan to book the day off from work anyway, it never hurts to ask.
 In our case, the technician was very helpful, and was happy to leave a note of my preference that Miles be operated on early in the day, so he wouldn’t have to wait long for his surgery, and so I could pick him up as soon as it was safe to do so.

-4. Other things to expect and to know
+4. Other things to expect and to know ahead of time

-- After surgery, and your dog is taken off anesthesia, he will take some time to wake up.
+- After surgery, and your dog is taken off anesthesia, it will take some time for him to wake up.
 The veterinary clinic will wait until they are sure the dog has woken up safely, and that he is not exhibiting an adverse reaction to the anaesthetic or any other worrisome signs upon awakening.
 This period is usually referred to as “observation,” and is an important post-surgical stage.
 After that point, your dog can be cleared to go home.